The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 ![alt_text](https://xivapi.com/i/003000/003189_hr1.png "Fuko") **\->** ![alt_text](https://xivapi.com/i/003000/003165_hr1.png "Oka") **\->** ![alt_text](https://xivapi.com/i/003000/003189_hr1.png "Fuko") **\->** ![alt_text](https://xivapi.com/i/003000/003163_hr1.png "Mangetsu") **\->** ![](https://xivapi.com/i/003000/003161_hr1.png)
 ![](<>)

 The strength of SAM’s AoE rotation lies in the fact that both two-GCD AoE combos generate a different Sen each, allowing you to easily flow into a Tenka Goken.
-They also will naturally upkeep your buff timers, so you will not have to awkwardly switch back and forth from AoE to single target..
-Their strongest Hissatsu move, Guren, is an extremely potent AoE as well and it is worth saving Guren for adds or AoE as long as you are not holding onto it for longer than its cooldown.
+They will also naturally upkeep your buff timers, so you will not have to awkwardly switch back and forth from AoE to single target.
+Their strongest Hissatsu move, Guren, is also an extremely potent AoE and it is worth saving Guren for adds or AoE as long as you are not holding onto it for longer than its cooldown.
 Once you reach three targets or more, excess Kenki should be spent on Kyuten instead of Shinten.

 **What happens if there are two targets?**

 If both targets will last long enough, using Higanbana on each and reapply as necessary.
-Do not use Kaeshi: Higanbana, even in this scenario it is more worthwhile to build 1 Sen with Yukikaze and apply the DoT that way than it is to burn Kaeshi on Higanbana.
-Two targets also introduces its own unique rotation, where you are using Fuko > Mangetsu/Oka to generate your Getsu/Ka Sen and using Hakaze > Yukikaze to generate your Setsu Sen, then spending them on Midare Setsugekka.
+Do not use Kaeshi: Higanbana, because even in this scenario it is more worthwhile to build 1 Sen with Yukikaze and apply the DoT that way than it is to burn Kaeshi on Higanbana.
+Two targets also introduces its own unique rotation where you are using Fuko > Mangetsu/Oka to generate your Getsu/Ka Sen and using Hakaze > Yukikaze to generate your Setsu Sen, then spending them on Midare Setsugekka.
 However, despite being more potency per GCD, this rotation requires more GCDs to go through (as it needs all 3 Sen).
 In the case that you would gain a usage of Tenka Goken over Midare in the time provided, it would be a gain to do that instead.
 Hissatsu: Guren is also a gain on two or more targets and should be used over Hissatsu: Senei in these scenarios.

 # Conclusion